cetz-package/cetz/src/path-util.typ

   }
 }

+/// Shorte a path on one or both sides
 ///
+/// - path (Path): Path
+/// - distance (number,ratio,array): Distance to shorten the path by
+/// - reverse (boolean): If true, start from the end
+/// - mode ("CURVED", "LINEAR"): Shortening mode for cubic segments
+/// - samples (auto,int): Samples to take for measuring cubic segments
+/// - snap-to (none): TODO
 #let shorten-to(path, distance, reverse: false,
                 mode: "CURVED", samples: auto, snap-to: none) = {
   if type(distance) == array {
     let (start, end) = distance
+    // FIXME: This is not correct.
+Both shortening have to be applied on
+    // the original path, otherwise percentage-values are wrong for the
+    // second call.
     path = shorten-to(path, start, reverse: reverse, mode: mode, samples: samples, snap-to: snap-to) path = shorten-to(path, end, reverse: not reverse, mode: mode, samples: samples, snap-to: snap-to) return path